 Iceland has become an incredibly popular spot for long weekend getaways thanks to direct flights from many US and European cities.
-If you’re up for it, you can see Reykjavik and get a taste for the surrounding areas over a 4 day itinerary in Iceland…but prepare for some whirlwind days!
+If you’re up for it, you can see Reykjavik and get a taste for the surrounding areas over a 4 day itinerary in Iceland in summer…but prepare for some whirlwind days!

 I spent 4 days in Iceland in July, which turned out to be a perfect long weekend…and one of my favorite solo travel adventures of all time!
 I was able to take advantage of the incredibly long daylight hours and explore at all hours of the day and night.
 With the midnight sun in July, the days are truly endless and you can pack in so much exploration!